3 Steps to Success for Spouses When There is a Divorce with a Business Involved

 Even in such situations, it is best to at least consult with a forensic accountant but how much money spouses pour into that process may vary from one situation to another.

-What are the best and worst-case scenarios regarding division of the business' community property value?
+What are the best and worst-case scenarios regarding division of the business?

 Some spouses hire their own forensic accountant to conduct the business valuation.
 This is usually the wiser choice.